baldman/pybankreader/README.rst

  * Use ``pip``: ``pip install pybankreader``
  * Or clone from Github if you want to: ``git clone https://github.com/baldman/pybankreader.git``

-What is the Projects Status
+What Is the Projects Status
 ---------------------------

 I'd say that library is in something like limited production use.